 SA2 believes USS will not indicate the release of the UAS service related network resource during the re-authorization procedure, as the procedure is used to delivery re-authorization message to UE.
-SA2 believes, if re-authorization failed, USS may initiated the UUAA revocation procedure to release UAS related network resources.
+USS may initiate the UUAA revocation procedure to release UAS related network resources.